basecore/hideme-vpn-manager/README.md

 A modern, sleek, and feature-rich Graphical User Interface (GUI) for the official `hide.me` Linux CLI client.

 While the official hide.me CLI is incredibly powerful, remembering and typing out long strings of flags for split-tunneling, ad-blocking, and custom DNS can be tedious.
-This tool wraps all that functionality into a beautiful, dark-mode desktop application built purely with Python's built-in `tkinter`.
+This tool wraps all that functionality into a beautiful desktop application built with Python.

 ✨ *Proudly generated and engineered with the help of **Gemini 3.1 Pro Thinking** to provide a superior, user-friendly desktop alternative to terminal-only VPN management on Linux.*